 - Strong research, writing, organizational, and verbal communication skills

-- Knowledge of local agency guidelines for CEQA compliance, including guidelines pertaining to the completion of cultural resource studies
+- Knowledge of local agency and municipality guidelines for CEQA cultural resource compliance